 minerals or engineered nano-materials

-Food additives, flavourings, and extraction solvents used in the production of food are outside the scope of the novel foods legislation.
-These require pre-market safety assessment and authorisation under separate legislation.
+Food additives, flavourings, and extraction solvents used in the production of food are excluded from the definition of novel foods, but also require pre-market safety assessment and authorisation.

-All novel foods that have EU authorisation are now included in a list in the EU legislation.
+All novel foods that have authorisation are included in the Union list of novel foods.
 Authorised novel foods must be:

 not misleading for the consumer